About the risk register

 Developing the risk register

-We have also consulted with representatives from across the education sector, and have taken into account responses received through our recent consultation on consultation on a new approach to regulating equality of opportunity in English higher education.
+To inform the initial development of the EORR launched in March 2023, we consulted with representatives from across the education sector and took account of responses received through our recent consultation on a new approach to regulating equality of opportunity in English higher education.
+To inform the January 2024 updates we engaged with stakeholders from across the sector including practitioners, students and third-sector organisations.
+This engagement informed our evidence-review.

 Published 29 March 2023